It’s a common question- how much exercise do I need to do? Is it possible to get too much exercise?

 So let’s say for example that you are currently walking 5 days per week for an hour, and have been doing this much activity for the past year.
 You also attend a Yoga class twice per week.
 At this point your body has adapted to that amount of activity, and almost “expects it”.
 As with any exercise program, if you keep it the same for a long time, your body will adapt and you won’t burn as many calories as when you started.
 Your body gets much more efficient at completing that task.
 So if you’ve been lifting the same 5lb dumbbells and doing the same workout DVD for the past 10 years, this is probably the reason you aren’t seeing improvements in your strength.
 You might even be gaining weight despite your activity level being consistent.

-We require regular changes to our activity in order to really see improvements in our strength and fitness
+We require regular changes to our activity in order to really see improvements in our strength and fitness.

 We need to always push ourselves to get stronger and more fit.
 What some people end up doing (I see this all the time), is that rather than change WHAT you’re doing (ie. walking), you simply do more of it (increase that hour of walking to an hour and a half, or maybe two hours).
 Yes, at first you might see some weight loss, but you will inevitably reach a point where you simply cannot maintain that amount of exercise (the time commitment is huge), or you just plain get bored with it.
 My solution is to always look at WHAT type of exercise you are doing, and change the INTENSITY of that exercise to get the most bang for your buck (without having to quit your job just to be fit!)

-SO the bottom line is, if we want to see changes in our weight, body composition, or reach a much higher fitness level, we can’t get stuck in a fitness rut.
+SO, if we want to see changes in our weight, body composition, or reach a much higher fitness level, we can’t get stuck in a fitness rut.
 We need to try new things, run faster, lift heavier, and find ways to decrease the amount of time we spend sedentary each day (aka- sitting on our butts).

-This brings me to question number 2: Is it possible to get too much exercise?<
+This brings me to question number 2: Is it possible to get too much exercise?

-he short answer to this is NO. Our bodies are machines that were made to move, and as long as we keep our machine fed, watered, and get enough sleep realistically we could be active most of our waking hours.
+The short answer to this is NO. Our bodies are machines that were made to move, and as long as we keep our machine fed, watered, and get enough sleep realistically we could be active most of our waking hours.

 But there is a second part to that answer (we’ll call it the long answer) is that we can get too much INTENSE exercise, to the point where it may actually interfere with us reaching our fitness goals.